This FAQ can help if you’re just looking for a quick answer to a question.

 Yes, Cloud Tiering enables inactive data reporting on each aggregate.
 This setting enables us to identify the amount of inactive data that can be tiered to low-cost object storage.

 Which object storage providers are supported?

-AWS S3 and Azure Blob storage are supported.
+AWS S3, Azure Blob storage, and Google Cloud Storage are supported.
 Support for additional object storage providers will be added later.

 Which S3 storage classes are supported?

 Cloud Tiering supports data tiering to Standard or Standard-Infrequent Access.
 See Supported S3 storage classes for more details.

 Cloud Tiering automatically uses the Hot access tier for your inactive data.
 We plan to add support for the Cool access tier in a future release.

 Which storage classes are supported for Google Cloud Storage?

 Cloud Tiering uses the Standard storage class for inactive data.